How to Use an AC Current Sensor Application Note

 Safety:

-The AC Current Sensor’s output leads can be open or short-circuited and these conditions do not affect the AC current loop or cause damage to the sensor.
-Likewise, the wires connecting the AC Current Sensor to the transmitter can be easily removed from the transmitter’s input terminals without concern or hazard.
+The AC Current Sensor’s output leads can be open or short-circuited; these conditions do not affect the AC current loop or cause damage to the sensor.
+Likewise, the wires that connect the AC current sensor to the transmitter can be removed easily from the transmitter’s input terminals, without concern or hazard.

 Ease of Calibration:

-The AC current input range can be easily scaled in the field by simply changing the number of primary turns at the sensor, with no additional calibration required.
-That is, the AC current input span is a simple function of the number of primary turns placed on the AC Current sensor and sensor/transmitter calibration is not affected by this.
+AC current input ranges are easily scaled in the field by simply changing the number of primary turns at the sensor.
+With this process, no additional calibration required.
+That is, the AC current input span is a simple function of the number of primary turns placed on the AC current sensor; thus sensor/transmitter calibration is not affected.

 Supported Products